ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

     import ecco_v4_py as ecco

-If you used Method 3 (pip install) then the *ecco_v4_py* library will be automatically installed and will be ready to import into your Python program via the following commands:
+If you you installed the package using pip then the *ecco_v4_py* library will be automatically installed and will be ready to import into your Python program via the following commands:

 .. code-block:: python